RoboJackets/urc-software/urc_bt/README.md

 ## Starting, Stopping, Hot Swapping

-To start or stop `bt_orchestor`, call `~/start_bt` or `~/stop_bt`.
-Note that the orchestor is still alive nomatter it is started or not, starting and stopping states determines whether the tree is going to tick the nodes.
+To start or stop `bt_orchestrator`, call `~/start_bt` or `~/stop_bt`.
+Note that the orchestrator is still alive nomatter it is started or not, starting and stopping states determines whether the tree is going to tick the nodes.

-`bt_orchestor` enables hot-swapping by using service at runtime.
+`bt_orchestrator` enables hot-swapping by using service at runtime.
 After editing the tree, you do not need to restart everything.
 Instead, you have two options:

 - Calling `~/update_tree` with service type `UpdateBehaviorTree` under `urc_msgs`.
 You can choose to update the tree using the path to an existing .xml BT tree file, or you can directly pass the content of the tree in string.
 - Calling `~/reload` with service type `Trigger` under `std_srvs`.
 In this case, you have to preload the tree with a tree_dir.
-The orchestor will by-default load that file.
+The orchestrator will by-default load that file.

 ## Editing the Tree

 You can specify path to your tree during launch.
 For an example, check out `strategies` folder under `urc_bringup` package, which contains `.btproj` containing definitions for all the nodes that is going to be used inside URC.

-Note that to provide a bridge between ros and bt, upon launch, `urc_bt_orchestor` write several values to the root Blackboard of the current behavior tree by default.
+Note that to provide a bridge between ros and bt, upon launch, `urc_bt_orchestrator` write several values to the root Blackboard of the current behavior tree by default.
 They are:

 - `ros_nh`: *shared ptr*, node handle to a ros node.
 - `ros_log`: *shared ptr*, a ros logger.